Lecture 9: The Death of Giants — High-Mass Evolution and Supernovae

 └──────────────────────────────────────────────────────┘

-For massive stars, gravity’s victory is catastrophic.
-When iron accumulates, fusion can’t fight back.
-The core collapses in less than a second, and the explosion scatters every element the star ever built — seeding the next generation of stars and planets.
-But what stops the collapse?
+The throughline is simple: massive stars spend millions of years building the conditions for a collapse that lasts less than a second.
+Gravity wins violently, but the aftermath seeds the next generation of cosmic structure.
 In Reading 10, we meet the neutron star (held up by neutron degeneracy pressure) and the black hole (where nothing stops the collapse), and take our first step into general relativity.

 Inference takeaway: when we observe a supernova remnant rich in heavy elements and a compact remnant at its center, the model points to a core that crossed the Chandrasekhar limit, collapsed on a dynamical timescale, and expelled previously synthesized material into the interstellar medium.